 I hooked up with this cool little design studio where I helped build WordPress sites for small businesses and an interactive children's lit application for iOS called Dandelion.

 I teamed up with a few friends to start a business that specialises in building early stage ideas for interactive web based products, from concept through to release candidates, including UX, IA, branding, design, rapid prototyping and iterative improvement.
 Control freaks I guess.

 I learned about client liaison, business structuring, accounting, branding, marketing, business planning, Sencha Touch, Backbone.js, Spine, CoffeeScript and PhoneGap.

 I helped interview and build an agile team and lead it to produce HubStudio, a real estate agency focused white labelled DIY web site CMS written in Ruby on Rails.

 ThoughtWorkers and some fantastic REA developers from Melbourne trained us on a complete agile software development process including card walls, pair programming, red-green-refactor cycles, CI servers, BDD and incremental delivery.

-I love spending time with my kids, hacking on my own code, reading awful self help books, drawing pictures that are relevant to those around me, writing poetry and stories at night time in proximity to others who are doing likewise, playing computer games that require perseverance and skill, life drawing, hanging out in swamps, incidental cycling, trying to be witty online, and using Oxford commas.
+I love spending time with my kids, hacking on my own code, learning languages, roller skating, going to drama classes, reading sometimes awful self help books, drawing pictures of people, writing poetry and stories while sitting around a fireplace, playing computer games that require perseverance and skill, life drawing, hanging out in swamps, commuting via bicycle, helping my resident PhD student with her R, trying to be witty, and using Oxford commas.

 Greg was the one who got me started on one of the most important tools I employ nowadays on most of my jobs: Ruby.
 Sharing insights with him early when I was still learning the language pushed me forward to learn more.